1 – The best thing I bring to a relationship is:

 I've often taken off for months at a time to go live in new places, just to get to experience a new culture and way of living - Tokyo, Hong Kong, Paris, Bangkok, Manhattan....

-I spent years starting and managing sales/marketing projects, and am retired from business.
-I now spend my days managing investments, doing charity work, and pursuing my life-long dream of being a failed novelist.
+I'm retired from business now, and spend my time managing my real estate investments, doing charity work, and pursuing my life-long dream of being a failed novelist.

-I’m slowly recovering from an old surfing injury (inner ear) that got made worse by a recent bad attempt at medical treatment for it, so for now, I'm very sensitive to sudden noises, and have to avoid them.
-I’m used to going everywhere and meeting lots of fun characters in the process, but for a while, I have to be in very quiet environments.
+I’m slowly recovering from an old body-surfing injury (inner ear) that got made worse recently by a bad attempt at medical treatment for it, so for now, I'm very sensitive to sudden noises, so I need to spend my time in very quiet environments.
 It’s limiting, but it is what it is, and it’s my opportunity to learn how life can change on a dime, and to gain compassion for others who have had much worse things happen to them.